Dick Berggren

-Richard Berggren (born May 27, 1942) is a motorsports announcer and magazine editor from Manchester, Connecticut in the United States.
+Richard Berggren (born May 27, 1942) is an American motorsports announcer and magazine editor from Manchester, Connecticut.
 He is commonly seen wearing a trademark flat cap.

 Academia

 Berggren described himself as "the worst student" in high school.
 No college accepted him, so he accepted a job as an office boy at United Aircraft.
 He later was accepted at Quinnipiac College.
 Berggren transferred to Southern Connecticut State University, where his girlfriend Kathy was a student.
 He graduated with a bachelor's degree in 1965.
 Berggren earned a doctorate in psychology from Tufts University in 1970.
 His dissertation focused on sleep deprivation.
 He was a psychology professor at Emmanuel College in Boston for nine years.

 One day, the only vehicle available in his driveway was his truck, which was still attached to his race trailer.
 He drove the truck to the college and parked it in the faculty parking lot.
 The racecar was covered in mud, but his name and sponsor decals were visible.
 Berggren was called to the university president's office and told to remove it immediately.
 "I knew right then and there that my academic career and my racing didn't go together anymore," says Berggren.
 "At the time, my racing was going incredibly well and I needed to do it while I was still young.
 I felt I could always go back to academia."